Alexinho67/TAC/README.md

 ### GameProvider

-The **gameProvider** is the first layer of the React-App and  contains the **game model** which manages all basic states of the current game such as player infos, hand cards, trash cards, dealer position and ball positions. **Important** to note here is, that **all positions** are stored in a **global** manner equally like the server does server.
+The **GameProvider** is the first layer of the React-App and contains the **game model** which manages all basic states of the current game such as player info, hand cards, trash cards, dealer position and ball positions. **Important** to note here is that **all positions** are stored in a **global** manner similar like the server does.
 This means that a ball position is not stored as a point on the x/y-coordinate system, but is stored using the **96 ball slots** of the board.
 Each slot on the board has its own unique id.
 For details please refer to [Slot labelling](#slot-labelling) in the **Appendix**.

 ### SocketProvider

 The **socketProvider** is the second layer of the React-App.
-It is used/generated as soon as the player joined or created a game.
+It is activated as soon as the player joined or created a game.
 In here a **WebSocket** connection to the server gets established and several listeners are defined (according to the emit events of the server).
 This **WebSocket** is then provided to all **ViewComponents** which need to trigger an event back to the server (e.g. when moving a ball or playing a specific card).

 ### Board.js

 The **Board.js** file is the core ReactJs component which includes all subComponents (balls, cards, dealerButton, clickable area in the center of the board, etc.).

-One major objective in this project to the frontend was, that each player sees themself on the page on the bottom of the board independently of the actual player position (1-4).
-So if you are player 3 on the left would be player 4, on the top player 1 and on your right player 2.
+One major objective for this project regarding the frontend was that each player sees the complete board in such a way that he/she is "sitting" on the bottom of the screen.
+This is fully independent of the actual player position (1-4).
+So if you are player 3 then on the left would be player 4, on the top player 1 and on your right player 2.

-Therefor **Board.js** has 2 main tasks to perform so that all 16 balls are visualized at their correct position:
+Therefore **Board.js** has 2 main tasks to perform so that all 16 balls are visualized at their correct position:
 1. from the model data provided by **GameProvider** calculate the x/y-position of each ball in the **absolute coordinate system** which is equal to the perspective of player 1 ( ball in slot #0 is on the bottom, ball in slot #16 is on the left, etc)
 2. perform a **coordinate transformation** according to the individual player position:
     - player 1: do nothing